shopware/shopware/src/Docs/60-plugin-system/210-custom-attributes.md

     // Helps to get the correct value for the actual administration language - provides the getInlineSnippet()-function
     mixins: ['sw-inline-snippet'],

+    // Getting access to the entity, attribute set and attribute set variant
+    inject: ['getEntity', 'getAttributeSetVariant', 'getAttributeSet'],

     props: {
         // Passed from the attribute config